wgoldie/cloud-to-butt/README.md

 Drop The "Drop The 'The'"
 ================

-Chrome extension that rolls back "Facebook" to "The facebook"
+Chrome extension that rolls back "Facebook" to "The Facebook"

 ![](sean.jpeg)